Valleymount: Star Inn

 The pub was established around 1836, and changed owners.
 The current proprietor took over the family business in 1985 and refurbished the premises in 1996.
 The Inn is apparently named after the Morning Star that could be seen from the entrance.

 Other notable buildings

 Valleymount House is a stone building that was the village's one and only shop and post office until it closed in 2006.

 The village also used to have its own forge which was active until the 1980s.

 There is a prehistoric sweathouse in the townland of Annacarney near Valleymount.

 Sports

 Honours won by Valleymount GAA club include the Intermediate Football Championship (1952,1964,1978,1989), Junior Football "A" Championship (1963,1998,2020), Minor Football Championship (1951), Junior Hurling Championship (1988), and Intermediate Hurling Championship (1989).

 Rugby player Brian Carney played Gaelic football for Valleymount GAA and won a junior championship medal in 1998 with the club.

-Cultural references
+Filming locations

 The following films were made in or near Valleymount: